Cross Species Functional Alignment

 head(df$data[[1]])

-These are the mouse and human log fold-change values for all genes in the TCXblue module; the mouse data corresponds to 4 month old male 5xFAD mice.
+These are the mouse and human log fold-change values for all genes in the TCXblue module; the mouse data corresponds to 4 month old 5xFAD mice.

 The total number of groups in the data table: